momentum-robotics-lab/residual-nerf/readme.md

 │   │   └── ...
 │   └── gt_depth.npy
 ```
-For each image, the first integer is the view id whereas
+For each image filename, the first integer is the view id whereas the second integer indicates a background image (-1) or an image with the object present (0).

 ## Usage